1. sudo parted

 sudo docker-compose up -d

-Please note: you might need to wait a couple of minutes when all the containers are up and running after the above command.
+Please note: you might need to wait a couple of minutes when all the containers are up and running after the above command.-

-1. Now launch the browser and enter the webserver address.
-The ownCloud/Nextcloud wizard webpage will be opened.
-Enter all the necessary data to complete the wizard.
+Now launch the browser and enter the webserver address.
+The

 sudo bash set_configuration.sh